Romain7426/Mouton1/README.md

  - (vii) Develop many side tools (maps design, 3DS, etc.)
  - (viii) Fix & improve the current narrative (when the game engine won't be based on a jenga-tower design, it should be easier to expand the narrative).
  - (ix) There are obviously many bugs everywhere.
+ - (x) There are many useless files & lines of code.

 That said, once again, the game is not being currently developed.
 Do not expect any improvement for the upcoming twenty years.